micene09/scarlett/docs/guide/why.md

 ### 1. Truly typed

-Of course there was many good Typescript projects out there, but usually in real life complex scenarios, Backend developers in large companies provide implicitly two API contracts, the response for the API you are calling and a generic one for all the domain's API errors.
+Of course there was many good Typescript projects out there, but usually in real life complex scenarios, Backend developers in large companies provide implicitly two API contracts, the response for the API you are calling and a generic one for errors in a specific API domain.

 With Scarlett you have full control over typed body response for both success and error, [checkout this guide](/api/response-object) about the response object type inference.

 ### 2. Control over the throw mechanism

-Fetch promises only reject with a `TypeError` when a network error occurs, since `4xx` or `5xx` are not network errors you will never have a blocking `throw` error.
+The standard Fetch API promises only reject with a `TypeError` when a network error occurs, since `4xx` or `5xx` are not network errors you will never have a blocking `throw` error.
 Some libraries had (and still) settings to activate the auto-throw error when the [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) property is `false`...but even today it sounds like an "*all-in or all-out*" choice, this is not enough for a complex web app.

 In a real world high complexity web app, there are two kind of errors:
-* Fatal Errors
+* Fatal
-* Handled Errors
+* Handled

-Most of the `5xx` HTTP Status Codes from the server can be considered Fatal Error that should be thrown in the main thread, "blocking" the UX with a proper message for the user.
+Most of the `5xx` HTTP Status Codes from the server can be considered Fatal errors that should be thrown in the main thread, "blocking" the UX with a proper message for the user.
 When a Fatal error occurs means that the user, you and your team are experiencing an unexpected error, not handled by any logic on both client and server, basically a bug.

 But not all `4xx` or `5xx` can be considered Fatal errors, think about the following examples of Handled Errors:
 * [503 Service Unavailable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503), if you are integrating with a third party API, you can easily expect that the service could be temporary unavailable, a smart move is considering it as an expected response, that if occurs can be handled with a proper UX.